Coastal trading vessel: World War II

 During World War II there was a demand for coasters to support troops around the world.

-Type N3 ship and Type C1 ship was the designation for small cargo ships built for the United States Maritime Commission before and during World War II.
+Type N3 ship and Type C1 ship were the designations for small cargo ships built for the United States Maritime Commission before and during World War II.
 Both were use for close to shore and short cargo runs.
-Government of the United Kingdom used Empire ships type Empire F as a merchant ship for coastal shipping.
-UK seamen called these "CHANTs", possibly because they had the same hull form as Channel Tankers (CHANT) and initially all the tankers were sold to foreign owners and therefore there was no conflict in nomenclature.
+The Government of the United Kingdom used Empire ships type Empire F as merchant ships for coastal shipping.
+British seamen called these "CHANTs", possibly because they had the same hull form as Channel Tankers (CHANT); initially all the tankers were sold to foreign owners and therefore there was no conflict in nomenclature.
 The USA and UK both used coastal tankers also.
 UK used Empire coaster tankers and T1 tankers.
-Many coasters had some armament like: a 5-inch (127 mm) stern gun, 3-inch (76.2 mm) bow anti-aircraft gun and Oerlikon 20 mm anti-aircraft gun.
-Armament was removed after the war.
+Many coasters had some armament, such as a 5-inch (127 mm) stern gun, 3-inch (76.2 mm) bow anti-aircraft gun and Oerlikon 20 mm anti-aircraft gun.
+These were removed after the war.

 After the war many of the ships were sold to private companies all around the world.

+Shipyards

+Major coastal trading vessel shipyards include: